Concordium/concordium.github.io/source/mainnet/smart-contracts/best-practices/development.rst

 The *reentrant behavior* is not specific to smart contracts: it is a well known issue in the context of concurrency.
 A procedure can be interrupted in the middle of its execution, run again in *another* execution context, and then continue execution from the interruption point.
-In case of smart contracts, each external call interrupts the execution and hands over control to unknown code.
+In case of smart contracts, each call to external smart contracts interrupts the execution and hands over control to unknown code.
 Do not treat external contract invocations as regular method calls.
 Instead, think of them as sending a message and temporarily pausing execution of your contract.
 The receiving side has full control of what to do next and can choose to call your contract again while it is still in the "paused" state waiting for the external call to be completed.